-The stimulus package announced is a mix of fiscal support, monetary support, ease of conducting business processes, as well as some fundamental reforms.
-The need of the hour is clarity in policy communication by making it simple for the end beneficiaries, the MSMEs, without leaving any room for subjectivity, which needs to be urgently taken up by the central and state governments.
-For instance, the Finance Ministry’s notification in May, amending the General Finance Rules (GFR) 2017, disallows global tenders to encourage MSMEs to take part in tenders below INR 200 crores, but has bestowed power to respective departments in ‘exceptional case’ scenarios to consider global tender enquiry (GTE).
-Policies cannot be left to individual inference when a critical step in economic progress like quality sourcing is being sought from domestic players, especially the MSME sector which is gearing to be a major supply chain player for domestic and global markets.
+Introducing clarity in policy communication by making it simple for the end beneficiary, ie the MSMEs, without leaving any room for subjectivity, needs to be urgently taken up by the Central and State governments.
+For instance, the Finance Ministry’s notification in May, amending the General Finance Rules (GFR) 2017, disallows global tenders to encourage MSMEs to take part in tenders below ₹200 crore, but has bestowed power to the respective departments in ‘exceptional case’ scenarios to consider global tender enquiry.

-- Instant availability of subsidies, with simplified processes for getting them without hindrance
+The immediate availability of subsidies, with simplified processes for getting them without hindrance.